small-logo

 • Insights & News

-Ben is an accomplished antitrust attorney who brings significant government and private practice experience to complex investigations and litigation.
-He most recently served as Counsel to the Assistant Attorney General in the U.S. Department of Justice’s Antitrust Division, where he advised senior leadership on civil enforcement across sectors such as defense, transportation, energy, agriculture, and telecommunications.
-At DOJ he oversaw the Section 8 enforcement program and contributed to major cases, including United States v.
-Visa and United States v.
-Amex GBT, et al.
+Ben is an accomplished litigator who draws on deep government and private‑sector experience to navigate complex investigations and high‑stakes litigation.
+He most recently served as Counsel to the Assistant Attorney General in the U.S. Department of Justice’s Antitrust Division, where he advised senior leadership on civil enforcement across the defense, transportation, energy, agriculture, and telecommunications sectors.

 Key Matters